 Private student loans can be a great way to help pay for college if your federal financial aid falls short, but they can be expensive.

-If your credit has improved since you first took out your student loans, you need some more flexibility with your payments, or you’re looking for extra savings, refinancing private student loans may be worth considering.
+If your credit has improved since you first took out your student loans, you need some more flexibility with your payments, or you’re looking for extra savings, you may want to consolidate and refinance private student loans.